preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 Interact with the application on your device.
 You will notice that the Random Number feature indicates debugging is enabled and the Fibonacci feature indicates it is being debugged.
-Both features will fail sometimes because of the configured `Responses`.
+Both features will fail sometimes because of the configured Responses.

 >**Note:** If Android Studio is running, you may need to stop it in order for `jdb` to be able to connect to the process.

 ## How to Add Debug Checking to Your Android Application

-Adding basic debug checking is relatively simple.
+Adding basic Debug Checks is relatively simple.

 1. Decide when during the lifetime of your app you want to make the check.
 2. Add a `DebugEnabledCheck` or `DebuggingCheck` along with an action to take.

-If you wish to use `DebugEnabledResponse` or `DebuggingResponse`, it is a bit more difficult as you must provide a mechanism for communication between the `Check` and `Response`.
+If you wish to use `DebugEnabledResponse` or `DebuggingResponse`, it is a bit more difficult as you must provide a mechanism for communication between the Check and Response.
 In this sample, one of the mechanisms involves the boolean variable and the `MainActivity.isInitialized()` method.

-These debug checks and responses may be added to the code directly as annotations or configured on the Debug Check screen.
+These Debug Checks and Responses may be added to the code directly as annotations or configured on the Debug Check screen.

 ## Best Practices